kvnkuo/predmachlearn-031_project/CourseProject.md

 The primary goal of this report is to find a appropriate model to correctly predict the outcomes of the Weight Lifting Exercise dataset.
 The WLE dataset comes from Velloso, E. et al. [**R. 1**].

-We start by reading the data into R and perform some basic explorarations.
+We start by reading the data into R and perform some basic explorations.

 ```r
 pmldata <- read.csv("pml-training.csv",